-VIII.
+VII.
 CONCLUSION

-In this work we studied bandwidth-SINR tradeoffs in ad-hoc networks and derived the optimal operating spectral efficiency, which was shown to be a function only of the path loss exponent.
-A network can operate at this optimal point by dividing the total bandwidth into sub-bands sized such that each transmission occurs on one of the sub-bands at precisely the optimal spectral efficiency.
+In this work we studied bandwidth-SINR tradeoffs in ad-hoc networks and derived the optimal operating spectral efficiency, assuming that multi-user interference is treated as noise and that no transmission scheduling is performed.
+A network can operate at this optimal point by dividing the total available bandwidth into sub-bands sized such that each transmission occurs on one of the sub-bands at precisely the optimal spectral efficiency.
+As a result, the optimal number of sub-bands is simply the optimal spectral efficiency (which is a deterministic function of the path loss exponent) divided by the normalized (by total bandwidth) rate.